philn/cgs-stream-overlay-engine/README.md

 # Additional notes

 The operator can control overlays from a browser by opening the [admin interface](http://localhost:3000/admin).
+By default the pipeline starts paused.
+Broadcasting can be started from the admin UI (General section, untick the `Pause stream` check-box).

 The stream preview accessible from the admin UI is an HLS stream encoded in H.264 and AAC, a browser supporting these codecs is required, Safari should be